chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Aqua: Network-Accelerated Memory Offloading for LLMs in Scale-Up GPU Domains](https://dl.acm.org/doi/abs/10.1145/3676641.3715983): memory management framework for a sudden increase in the number of inference requests to a cloud-hosted LLM, accepted by ASPLOS'25
 - [ ] ⭐ [Jenga: Effective Memory Management for Serving LLM with Heterogeneity](https://arxiv.org/abs/2503.18292): optimization on PagedAttention, targeted at heterogeneous embeddings in LLMs
 - [ ] [Accelerating LLM Inference Throughput via Asynchronous KV Cache Prefetching](https://arxiv.org/abs/2504.06319): kv cache load/offload?
+- [ ] [Hardware-based Heterogeneous Memory Management for Large Language Model Inference](https://arxiv.org/abs/2504.14893):  an asymmetric memory architecture consisting of capacity-centric and bandwidth-centric memory with computation units attached to each memory device, more like a hardware paper

 #### Prefix Sharing